gargdhawal05/EZBuy-Database-Manangement-System/README.md

-# DBMS-project
+# EZBuy Database Manangement System
-Project on Online Retail Platform(EZBuy DataBase)
+Project on Online Retail Platform using concepts of DBMS

 ## Group Members